nurfarez/Customer_Segmentation/README.md

 6)days_since_prev_campaign_contact
 7)num_contacts_prev_campaign

-and the target for this model: term_deposit_subscribed
+and The target for this model: term_deposit_subscribed

-- Data Preprocessing
-X,features was scaled using MinMaxScaler and saved in pickle file. y,target column was encoded with OneHotEncoder and saved in pickle file.
-X, y was splitted by train and test

-- Model Development
 ![image](https://user-images.githubusercontent.com/109565405/180422352-df504b01-09e3-4d52-9729-9e836f4c95e5.png)
 ![model_result](https://user-images.githubusercontent.com/109565405/180422384-55ab11cf-1617-4d97-8d03-9ef69ab34662.PNG)

+-Data Preprocessing
+X,features was scaled using MinMaxScaler and  saved in pickle file. y,target column was encoded with OneHotEncoder and saved in pickle file.
+X, y splitted using train_test_plit.

-Model was trained with node= 128, and epochs = 50 and stop at 14 epoch with the used of early_callback The model achieve accuracy at 90% and loss 23.48%.
+Model was trained with batch_size = 128, and epochs = 50 and stop at 14 epoch with the used of early_callback
+The model achieve accuracy at 90% and loss 23.48%.

 Training and validation loss and accuracy were plotted.